jjcordano/jjcordano/README.md

 💼 Currently a Data Scientist at Air Liquide in Paris.
 Previously part of a two-year graduate program as Data Scientist in Air Liquide Operations in Brussels.

-🎓 I have a Bachelor's degree from McGill University in Computer Science and Finance and a Master's degree Statistics and Data Science at Paris 1 Panthéon-Sorbonne University (_M2 MOSEF_).
+🎓 I have a Bachelor's degree from McGill University in Computer Science and Finance and a Master's degree in Statistics and Data Science at Paris 1 Panthéon-Sorbonne University (_M2 MOSEF_).

 🎯 My fields of interest are __statistics__, __computer science__, __agentic AI__, and __finance__.